 As a starting point, however, consider cash back cards first.
 The old saying that “cash is king” is equally true with rewards cards.
 With cash, you can pay down your credit card bill, pay down other debt, or use the money any way you want.
 With travel and other reward cards, cardholders generally are limited to purchasing certain categories of products or services.
 And while points can often be converted to cash, the conversion rates generally are not as lucrative as just using a cash rewards card in the first place.

 Evaluating cash back cards, however, can be a bit tricky.
 You’ll see cards advertised as 1%, 2% or even 5% cash back.
 Keep in mind, however, that these percentages do not apply all purchases.
-For example, the Discover® More® Card pays 5% cash back, but only on certain categories of purchases.
+For example, some cards offer 5% cash back, but only on certain categories of purchases.
 The categories that qualify for the 5% reward change every three months, corresponding with the season.
 In the summer, for example, the 5% categories include travel and vacations.

 Likewise, the percentage of cash back often varies depending on the amount a cardholder charges to the card.
 In some cases, the percentages increase as more purchases are made with the card.
 In other cases, the percentages level off or even go down once a certain spending limit is reached.